 Jumbo vs. traditional money market account

-Jumbo money market accounts may have a higher minimum balance requirement, or they may reward savers with high-tier yields when savers maintain a certain balance.
-The opportunity to be rewarded with a higher rate when your balance surpasses a certain point may appeal to some savers.
+Jumbo money market accounts typically have a higher minimum balance requirement than traditional money market accounts, or they may reward savers with high-tier yields when a certain balance is maintained.
+The ability to earn a higher rate when your balance surpasses a certain threshold may appeal to some savers.

 Pros and cons of a jumbo money market account